Planning for our Future

 Review of Statewide Planning Scheme and planning systems

 13. Labor will ensure that a review is conducted into the new planning system to give everyone in the community the chance to provide input about ways to improve outcomes and ensure our planning framework reflects contemporary community expectations and values.
+The review scope will include consideration of important planning matters including, but not limited to, residential development standards (as recommended by the Tasmanian Planning Commission), and the community’s right to comment upon, and rights of appeal in relation to, commercial developments in national parks.

 14. A majority Labor Government will support the review of the Reserve Activity Assessment (RAA) process for developments within National Parks, as recommended by the Tasmanian Planning Commission.